MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: DSL in MINERVAS

-\PAR{Entity-level randomization.} Users could easily sample attributes of entities, such as material, CAD model, and light.
-In the following example, we randomly replace the CAD models and material in the ``sofa'' and ``table'' categories and randomize lighting using the entity-level sampler:
+\textbf{Entity-level randomization.} Users could easily sample attributes of entities, such as material, CAD model, and light.
+In the following example, we randomly replace the CAD models and materials in the ``sofa'' and ``table'' categories and randomize lighting using the entity-level sampler:

-Figure~\ref{fig:property}(b-d) shows the results of different entity-level samplers.
-With these samplers, the user can improve the diversity of the scene.
-Except for randomization, some fine-grained operations like transformation of each furniture or light intensity of each light can also be manually configured.
+\begin{pythoncode} class EntitySampler(EntityProcessor): def process(self): for instance in self.shader.world.instances: if instance.label in [5, 8]: # 5: sofa, 8: table self.shader.world.replace_model( id=instance.id) self.shader.world.replace_material( id=instance.id) for light in self.shader.world.lights: light.tune_temp() light.tune_intensity() \end{pythoncode} Figure~\ref{fig:property} (b-d) shows the results of different entity-level samplers.
+With these samplers, the users can improve the diversity of the scene.
+Except for randomization, some fine-grained operations like the transformation of each furniture or light intensity of each light can also be manually configured.

-\PAR{Pixel-level randomization.} The user could apply customized computations to the pixels.
-Here, we use the built-in pixel-level sampler to add different types of noise on the images and manipulate surface normal map manually:

-The results of multiple noise simulation are shown in Figure~\ref{fig:PixelSampler}.
-As one can see, the customized computations can be performed easily by users.

-\PAR{Non-imagery data.} Our system also supports to export non-imagery data.
+\textbf{Non-imagery data.} Our system also supports to export non-imagery data.
 We provide the function for users to export desired attributes easily.
-The following example shows how to export room structural information and positions of cameras.

-The \texttt{pick} method allows users to output any attributes as a JSON file.
-We utilize this feature to generate ground truths for the layout estimation task as in Section~\ref{sec:exp:layout}.
+The following example shows the generation of camera information: \begin{pythoncode} class CustomUserOutput(EntityProcessor): def process(self): for camera in self.shader.world.cameras: # export the position and target of camera self.shader.world.pick( type="camera", position=camera.position, target=camera.lookAt) \end{pythoncode} The \mintinline{python}{pick} method allows users to output any attributes as a JSON file.
+We utilize this feature to generate ground truths for the layout estimation task.

-\PAR{Trajectory generation.} Finally, we show how to use our system to generate a video sequence by setting the camera trajectory:
+\textbf{Pixel-level randomization.} The users could apply customized computations to the pixels.
+Here, we use the built-in pixel-level sampler to add different types of noise to the images: \begin{pythoncode} class DepthNoiseSampler(PixelProcessor): def process(self): # 4 represent Kinect noise model self.gen_depth(noise=4) \end{pythoncode} The results of multiple noise simulation are shown in Figure~\ref{fig:PixelSampler}.